 }

-CS/AP120 You should consider adding throttling for async operations that can be initiated a huge number of times.
+CS/AP120 You should consider adding throttling for async operations that can be initiated a huge number of times to protect your resources.
+Examples for throttling: limit the number for concurrent incoming or outgoing web requests or the number of concurrent database operations.

 CS/AP130 You should not expose an async API if your implementation is not truly async.
 Don't "fake" it through use of Task.Run internally.
 Async method signatures implies that work is initiated and completed later.
 The caller expects that it is not using the threadpool or CPU.

-CS/AP140 You should provide synchronous methods when you do CPU-bound work that blocks the current thread.
+CS/AP140 You should provide synchronous methods when you do CPU-bound work (e.g. 3D rendering) that blocks the current thread.
+For that purpose you can also split the work on several threads, but not more than cores are available.
+Please keep in mind, that the UI must be responsive.

 CS/AP150 You should provide asynchronous methods when you can do so without spawning new threads.